tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/Machine_Learning_Env_Setup_Guide.md

 ### Troubleshooting

 It is common for challenges to be faced when installing a package/module.
-Follow the below steps to help troubleshoot any issue with an Ananaconda package.
+Follow the below steps to help troubleshoot any issue with an Anaconda package.

+**Update Conda Environment**

+An out-of-date Anaconda environment can create issues when trying to install new packages.
+Follow the below steps to update your conda environment.

+1. Deactivate your current conda environment.
+This is required in order to update the global conda environment.
+Be sure to quit any running applications such as Jupyter prior to deactivating the environment.

+    ```shell
+    conda deactivate
+    ```

+2. Update conda.

+    ```shell
+    conda update conda
+    ```

+3. Create a fresh conda environment to use with PyViz.

+    ```shell
+    conda create -n vizenv python=3.7 anaconda
+    ```

+4. Activate the new environment.

+    ```shell
+    conda activate vizenv
+    ```

+5. Install the **imbalanced-learn** package.

+    ```shell
+    conda install -c conda-forge imbalanced-learn
+    ```